highest rainfall in india

 • Duration: Rainfall is often measured over a specific period, such as an hour, day, or month.

-• Intensity: The rate at which rain falls is measured in millimeters per hour.
+• Intensity: The rate rain falls is measured in millimeters per hour.

-• Distribution: Rainfall can vary greatly across different locations, even within a small area.
+• Distribution: Rainfall can vary significantly across different locations, even within a small area.

 Accurate rainfall measurement is crucial for various applications, including: